 Over the decades, the field has undergone remarkable transformations, driven by increases in computational power, the availability of large datasets, and theoretical advancements.
 Initially, traditional machine learning methods, such as decision trees and support vector machines, dominated the landscape.
 However, the past two decades have seen the rise of deep learning, a subset of machine learning characterized by its use of neural networks with multiple layers.
 This paradigm shift has enabled significant breakthroughs, particularly in areas such as image recognition, natural language processing, and autonomous systems.

 The utility of machine learning lies in its adaptability and scalability across disciplines.
-From enabling predictive analytics in healthcare to enhancing environmental monitoring through remote sensing, machine learning has become an indispensable tool for extracting actionable insights from complex datasets.
+From enabling predictive analytics in healthcare to enhancing environmental monitoring through RS, machine learning has become an indispensable tool for extracting actionable insights from complex datasets.
 This section provides a foundation for understanding how machine learning techniques are applied to convert data, such as those obtained through drone mapping, into informative and usable outputs.

 1.2.5 Remote Sensing applied to Coastal monitoring

 Coastal environments represent highly dynamic and sensitive ecosystems shaped by complex interactions between natural processes and human activities.
 RS technologies are crucial for monitoring these regions, providing detailed data on shoreline erosion, habitat degradation, sediment dynamics, and water quality.
-High-resolution satellite imagery and drone-based platforms facilitate the detection of fine-scale changes in intertidal zones, mangroves, coral reefs, and other critical coastal habitats.
+High-resolution satellite imagery and drone-based platforms facilitate the detection of fine-scale changes in intertidal zones, mangroves, coral reefs, and other sensitive coastal habitats.
 These observations enable quantification of spatial and temporal variations, informing evidence-based conservation and sustainable management strategies.

 Essential Biodiversity Variables (EBVs) and Essential Ocean Variables (EOVs) constitute a framework for systematically monitoring and understanding ecological and oceanographic changes.
 Based on the model of Essential Climate Variables (ECVs), EBVs provide a standardized set of biodiversity metrics to detect and analyze changes across spatial and temporal scales (Bojinski et al., 2014; Miloslavich et al., 2018; Pereira et al., 2013).
 These variables act as an interface between raw ecological data and the biodiversity indicators required for global reporting and policy-making.
 Similarly, EOVs focus on the biological and ecological characteristics of marine systems, emphasizing metrics such as plankton diversity and biomass, fish populations, and the spatial extent of habitats like coral reefs and seagrass meadows.
 By standardizing biodiversity and oceanic assessments, EBVs and EOVs enhance consistency and comparability across studies and regions (Muller-Karger et al., 2018, pp. Figure 1.16).

-These frameworks address the need for scalable and harmonized observations, aligning with international directives like the Water Framework Directive (WFD, 2000/60/EC) and the Marine Strategy Framework Directive (MSFD), which use habitat diversity as an indicator of aquatic health (Borja et al., 2013; E. Papathanasopoulou et al., 2019; Zoffoli et al., 2021).
+These frameworks address the need for scalable and harmonized observations, aligning with international directives like the Water Framework Directive (WFD, 2000/60/EC) and the Marine Strategy Framework Directive (MSFD), which use habitat diversity as an indicator of aquatic ecosystem health (Borja et al., 2013; E. Papathanasopoulou et al., 2019; Zoffoli et al., 2021).
 Beyond enabling environmental monitoring, EBVs and EOVs provide a foundation for conservation strategies by addressing knowledge gaps and promoting coordinated action among stakeholders.
-However, evaluating the ecological status of a large number of water bodies using exclusively field observations turned out to be extremely challenging, and the status of many sites has still not been assessed (Oiry and Barillé, 2021; E. Papathanasopoulou et al., 2019)
+However, evaluating the ecological status of a large number of water bodies using exclusively field observations turned out to be extremely challenging, and the status of many sites has still not been assessed (Oiry and Barillé, 2021; Papathanasopoulou et al., 2019)